How to Calculate Your Average Grade (Weighted & Unweighted Methods)

 | Total | - | 100 | 77 |

-In this case, exams had more impact since they carried 50% of the total grade weight.
+So, the final weighted average is 77%.
+Exams had a greater impact since they contributed 50% of the total grade weight.

 Weighted vs. Unweighted Grades: Key Differences